folletto/WPdo/README.md

 INSTALLATION
 ------------

-1. Download `wpdo`
+1. Download `wpdo`.
-2. Install it in `bin` so it's globally available, or put it in the directory you're going to work
+2. Copy it in `/usr/local/bin` so it's globally available.
-3. Make it executable
+3. Make it executable.
-4. Run it from Terminal: `./wpdo`
+4. Run it from Terminal: `wpdo`.

 USAGE